 Other Considerations

-When deciding whether to fly or drive this holiday season, there are several factors that should be taken into consideration such as cost, travel time, convenience and flexibility.
+When deciding whether to fly or drive this holiday season, several factors should be taken into consideration such as cost, travel time, convenience, and flexibility.
 You might also think about other forms of travel like the train or bus if you aren’t keen on flying or driving.
-Both of these options have there own set of pros and cons but are viable and affordable modes of transportation.
+Both of these options have their own set of pros and cons but are viable and affordable modes of transportation.

-No matter what method of transportation you choose, it’s important to plan ahead and consider the worst case scenarios.
+No matter what method of transportation you choose, it’s important to plan and consider the worst-case scenarios.
 Doing this helps you to prepare for any situation, especially an emergency.
 Do also make sure you have all of the necessary documents and items that you need for your trip.
 That way, you can arrive at your destination safely and happily!